damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 ### Extra info when using Git submodules

-If you are using submodules, it might be useful to turn on the submodule summary.
+If you are using [submodules], it might be useful to turn on the submodule summary.
 From your terminal run:

 ```bash